| Title: | Numerical Tools for 'Rcpp' and Lambda Functions |

 List of additional arguments from the function |

-return a list with the form of a richardson_result
+deriv2 return a list with the form of a richardson_result described in

 section "Richardson Extrapolated Finite Differences" of the package